 9.2.5 Lighting does not work

 Symptom Cause Remedy

-does not go on, even The default settings in the electric drive system have probably been configured incorrectly.
+Front lamp or rear lamp does not go on, even when the switch is pressed.
 Take pedelec out of service immediately.
 Contact specialist dealer.

 The light is defective.

-Table 50: Lighting error solution
+Table 78: Lighting error solution